cleverpush/cleverpush-developer-docs/docs/sdks/flutter/methods.md

 To initialize the CleverPush SDK, use the following method.

-CLEVERPUSH_CHANNEL_ID (String): Your unique CleverPush channel ID.
+**CLEVERPUSH_CHANNEL_ID (String)**: Your unique CleverPush channel ID.
 This ID is required to link the app with your CleverPush account.

-setInitializedHandler: A listener that handles the event when the CleverPush SDK initialization is completed.
+**setInitializedHandler**: A listener that handles the event when the CleverPush SDK initialization is completed.
 Returns success (bool) and an optional failureMessage (String?) if initialization fails.

-setNotificationReceivedHandler: A listener that handles the event when a notification is received.
+**setNotificationReceivedHandler**: A listener that handles the event when a notification is received.
 The notificationReceived method is triggered with a CPNotificationReceivedResult object containing the details of the received notification.
 It fires when notifications have been received.

-setNotificationOpenedHandler: A listener that handles the event when a notification is opened.
+**setNotificationOpenedHandler**: A listener that handles the event when a notification is opened.
 The notificationOpened method is triggered with a CPNotificationReceivedResult object containing the details of the opened notification.
 It fires when notifications have been opened.

-setSubscribedHandler: A listener that handles the event when a user subscribes.
+**setSubscribedHandler**: A listener that handles the event when a user subscribes.
 The subscribed method is triggered with the subscriptionId. it fires when the user has successfully been subscribed.

 ```dart